 Today over 5,000 environmental groups in nearly 200 countries are raising awareness for this important cause and igniting a desire for real environmental change.

-This Earth Day join in on-line and ‘be the change’.
-It’s for a good cause… and it’s loads of fun.
+This Earth Day join in person and ‘be the change’.
+It’s for a good cause… it’s loads of fun … and it’s free!